Capital Country Spring Tour

 We’ll arrive in Crookwell in time for a late lunch, and you are invited to tour a famous Crookwell landmark – the Lindner Sock Factory – in the afternoon.
 Here colourful, Australian socks, including hand-dyed local merino versions, are made by this family-owned company.

 Today we’ll cycle through quiet backroads before taking the main road to Goulburn, reaping the benefits of yesterday’s climb and finishing the tour with a mostly downhill run into one of Australia’s first inland settlements.
-Before we arrive, however, we’ll stop at the locality of Roslyn for morning tea.
-Roslyn, formerly known as Cotta Walla, was the birthplace of Dame Mary Gilmore, who appears on the $10 note.
 We’ll arrive in Goulburn in time for a late lunch, and you are invited to spend an afternoon relaxing or exploring the town before we meet again for dinner.

 Leaving Australia’s oldest inland city, famous for its rich history, agricultural heritage and the iconic Big Merino, we’ll set off at a relaxed pace across the relatively flat southern end of the Goulburn plains.
 We’ll ride through the village of Lake Bathurst before arriving at Tarago, known most recently for its renewable energy projects.
 After lunch, we’ll take in a tour of the nearby Woodlawn Eco-Precinct and Bioreactor.
 Then we’ll jump back on the bikes for the undulating climb and a final, rewarding 5km descent into the charming village of Bungendore, home to a thriving local arts scene, galleries, and cafés.